Messaging Sub-Systems in the UK Government

 Shows which organisations are most likely to share “information”.

 Based upon the previous analysis, this diagram gives the best prediction for which systems would be connecting soon.
-The renewed focus on the road transport network, and the advances being put forward to enable portions of the road traffic pricing mechanisms bears out some of my predictions.
+The renewed focus on the road transport network and the advances being put forward to enable portions of the road traffic pricing mechanisms bear out some of my predictions.

 Since these diagrams were drawn up a number of departments have undergone significant changes, however much of this analysis is still valid.